Capital Gains Valuations

 What is Capital Gains Tax?

 Capital Gains Tax has to be paid in the UK when you sell a property which has increased in value since you purchased it.
 This only applies to properties that you do not live in.
-These properties can range from residential buildings to commercial property, such as industrial units.
+These properties can range from residential to commercial, such as industrial units.

-The tax rate that you pay only applies to any increase in value and is not applied to the total sale price of the property.
-The rate that you will pay is dependent on a number of factors, including your income and the size of the gain that you have made.
+The tax rate you pay only applies to any increase in value and is not applied to the total sale price of the property.
+The rate you will pay depends on a number of factors, including your income and the size of the gain you have made.